pcandell23/SendAR/README.md

-# TEMPSENDINGNAMEWOOT
+# SendAR
-A way to find all the routes to send hard.
+### A way to find all the routes to send hard.

+Contributors: Bennett Baker and Peter Candell.